Roglic tightens grip on Tour lead as Ineos gets first win

 Polish rider Michal Kwiatkowski won the saw-tooth Stage 18, up and down over a leg-burning succession of five Alpine ascents.
 His first stage victory at the Tour was also the first at this race for his Ineos Grenadiers team, a consolation prize after its leader, 2019 Tour champion Egan Bernal, withdrew Wednesday having struggled since the weekend.

-By avoiding any mishaps on a tough stage that included a treacherous stretch of gravel path that punctured the thin front tire of another top contender, Australian Richie Porte, Roglic has just two more stages to digest before being able to ride into Paris on Sunday with the yellow jersey on his shoulders to the finish.
+By avoiding any mishaps on a brutal stage that included a treacherous stretch of gravel path that punctured the thin front tire of another top contender, Australian Richie Porte, Roglic has just two more stages to digest before being able to ride into Paris on Sunday with the yellow jersey on his shoulders to the finish.

-Kwiatkowski finished together with teammate Richard Carapaz.
-They did not sprint to the line, instead crossing together, with Kwiatkowski’s front tire just ahead.
+Kwiatkowski finished arm-over-arm with teammate Richard Carapaz.
+They did not sprint to the line, instead crossing together, all smiles, their faces caked with dust, with Kwiatkowski’s front tire just ahead.
+Kwiatkowski is a former world champion and veteran of seven Tours who likely would have won other stages before now had he not devoted much of his career to helping other riders win the Tour title.

+Carapaz said Ineos’ goals for the day were both winning the stage and putting him in the red-spotted jersey awarded to riders who vacuum up the most points on the Tour’s climbs.
+They did both.
+With Carapaz having secured the jersey on the ascents, the Ecuadoran rider then graciously left the win to his loyal teammate who had helped him up the climbs.

+“Basically, he decided,” Kwiatkowski said of Carapaz, who last year became Ecuador’s first Grand Tour champion by winning the Giro d’Italia.
+“He’s an incredible person.”

 More Tour de France coverage: https://apnews.com/tag/TourdeFrance and https://twitter.com/AP_Sports